Beyonce’s Daughter Blue Ivy Bids $19k On Art Work - Womansera

 Bidding out on What She Loved

 Unfortunately, perhaps we will never know whether Ivy really liked the work of the artist or whether she was just looking to get something special for herself.
-Ivy has shown her sassy attitude and confident behaviour in public even before and the auction gave her another chance to portray herself.
+Ivy has showed her sassy attitude and confident behavior in public even before and the auction gave her another chance to portray herself.

 Art and Why It Holds a Special Place for Beyonce